Why is it difficult sometimes to maintain trading motivation?

 Remember the times you were successful

 Experiencing a loss can no doubt discourage a trader and make them feel like they’re not good enough to trade successfully and get payouts.
-Thinking that all their efforts are in vain can be the greatest enemy to a person’s motivation, especially if they’re looking at other traders who are consistently successful on the market.
+Thinking that all their efforts are in vain can be the greatest enemy to a person’s motivation, especially if they’re looking at other traders who are consistently successful in the market.

 Reward yourself after a profitable session

 Psychologists always say that the most challenging partner in the negotiation process is yourself.
-We may think we know ourselves and our aspiration but in reality, there are lots of hidden truths that even we cannot fully understand.
+We may think we know ourselves and our aspiration, but in reality, there are lots of hidden truths that even we cannot fully understand.

 Nowhere is this more apparent than in our mental preparation to do something.
 Again, we may think we know what’s best for us and that it is absolutely necessary to do it, however, when the time comes to actually do it, we simply cannot find the motivation for it.
 It’s like our own self is rebelling against us.